caleorourke/unveil/README.md

 2. Spits out any errors found during the build process

 ## Updating Unveil
-Dependencies are updated often by their original authors.
-To install the most recent versions, run `sudo npm update`.
+Dependencies for Node and Grunt are updated often by their original authors.
+To install the latest versions, browse the sections below.

+#### Node.js

-If this fails for whatever reason, run the following commands to delete the original `node_modules` directory and build a new one.
+Run `sudo npm update` to install the latest versions.
+Should this fail for any reason, run the following commands to delete the original `node_modules` directory and build a new one.

 ~~~bash
 $ sudo rm -r node_modules
 $ sudo npm install
 ~~~

+#### Grunt

+Run `sudo grunt install` to install the latest versions.

 ## Customization
 A number of customization options are available.